oscarnava/Events-calendar/README.md

 - PostgreSQL: Check [this link](https://www.postgresql.org/download/) if you need to install it.

 ### Setup
 > _**Important note :**_ Since the big aim of this project was to showcase the use of an API to implement communication between a web application's backend and frontend, both these parts are independent applications in the sense that they can reside in different servers.
+>
-So, having said that, be aware that by installing the backend you are _**NOT**_ automatically enabling the frontend; you can install them in one single server, or two different servers, but they must be both installed independently.
+>So, having said that, be aware that by installing the backend you are _**NOT**_ automatically enabling the frontend; you can install them in one single server, or two different servers, but they must be both installed independently.
+Notice how, for example, the Live demo frontend is served from GitHub pages and the backend from Heroku.
+>
 > **Apart from the API requests, one application knows nothing about the other.**

 You can start by cloning this repository in your local storage.
 You will notice there are two folders named _**backend**_ and _**frontend**_.
 Please refer to the specific README inside each folder for further instructions on setting it up.